eosnetworkfoundation/grant-framework/applications/fundle.md

 __________________________________________________________________________________________________________________________________________________________

 - Are there any other projects similar to yours in the EOSIO ecosystem?
-To the best of our knowledge there are no similar projects in the EOSIO or related ecosystems, there is only rally and deso who are applying a token bonding curve mechanism for community building of influencers.
+To the best of our knowledge there are no similar projects in the Antelope or related ecosystems, there is only rally and deso who are applying a token bonding curve mechanism for community building of influencers.

 ## Team